klekanger/klekanger/README.md

 - [My LinkedIn profile](https://www.linkedin.com/in/lekanger/)

 ## My latest projects
+**Attack of the Space Nerds**

 My latest project is [Attack of the Space Nerds](https://github.com/klekanger/attack-of-the-space-nerds) (read more about it in the repo).
 This is a 2D space shooter with parallax scrolling.
 I made this to practice building a game from scratch without any game engines, and also to practice working with JavaScript classes and object oriented programming.

 I chose to make everything in TypeScript to learn some new concepts and to practice my coding skills.
 You can play a working (?) version of the game here: **[Attack of the Space Nerds](https://attack-of-the-space-nerds.netlify.app/)**

 ![Screenshot from Attack of the Space Nerds](https://github.com/klekanger/attack-of-the-space-nerds/blob/main/spacenerds-screenshots.jpg)

+**Personal blog – lekanger.no**

 Another recent, and more "serious", project was building my new personal web page at [lekanger.no](https://www.lekanger.no).
 I have made this with Next.js, Typescript and Sanity, with Tailwind CSS for styling.

 This is a monorepo using Vercel's Turborepo, and everything is deployed to Vercel (except for Sanity Studio, which is hosted at Sanity).
 [Have a look at the code here](https://github.com/klekanger/kurt-personal-web-2)

 ![Screenshot from lekanger.no](./lekanger-no.jpg)

+**Web site for a housing association – gartnerihagen.no**

 I have also built the web site for my local housing association (you can see it here: [https://gartnerihagen-askim.no](https://gartnerihagen-askim.no/).
 It's built with React/Gatsby.js, Contentful (as a headless CMS), Chakra UI and with Auth0 authentication to protect private routes of the web site.

 You can [read about it on my personal blog](https://www.lekanger.no/project/del-1-slik-bygget-jeg-nye-nettsider-til-sameiet-med-gatsby-og-chakra-ui) (in Norwegian).
 The source code is [here](https://github.com/klekanger/gartnerihagen).

 ![Screenshot from gartnerihagen.no](./gartnerihagen.jpg)

+**Memory Game: Teflonhjerne**

 Here's my take on a classic "memory game".
 I've called the game "Teflonhjerne" (teflon brain).
 The game is mostly written in TypeScript, with Vite as build tool.
 I've used GSAP for some animations, the rest is just JS/TS, HTML and CSS.

 [Try playing the game here: Teflonhjerne](https://teflonhjerne.netlify.app/) - or have a look at [the source code here](https://github.com/klekanger/teflonhjerne).

 The game is a PWA, which makes it installable.
 Known bugs: audio lag on Safari on iOS.

 ![screenshot from Teflonhjerne](./teflonhjerne.jpg)